ivanpanov-ct/data-modeler-benchmarks/README.md

 # DRAFT (this do is just an inspiration for future implementation)
 ## Usage
-dmb --auto - run benchmark fully automated (AI will compare the expected outputs with the real ones and give a score) dmb --human - run benchmark with human evaluation (a human will compare expected outputs with the real ones and give a score) dmb --hybrid - run human + AI evaluation (AI tries compare the expected outputs with the real ones.
-For easy cases it give a score, for less obvious ones the evaluation will is handed over to a human)
+python main.py

 ## Setup
 ### Activate virtual environment
-(if you haven't create the environment yet) python3 -m venv dme-venv source dme-venv/bin/activate
+(if you haven't create the environment yet) python -m venv dme-venv source dme-venv/bin/activate

 ### Setup Google Cloud credentials